Medically reviewed on January 22, 2018.

 Betamethasone and calcipotriene side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using betamethasone and calcipotriene and call your doctor at once if you have any of these serious side effects:
+Stop using the medicine and call your doctor at once if you have:

 pus, swelling, redness, increased itching, or other signs of skin infection;

-Less serious side effects may include:
+Common side effects may include:

-changes in the color of treated skin areas.
+changes in skin color.